 Poetry connects people to the world

 I love nature, I love the moon, I enjoy watching the rain fall and I love a pretty sky.
-This love inspires a lot of my work because I am also a poet and author of the collection SHE, published by the award-winning Verve Poetry Press.
+This love inspires a lot of my work because I am also a poet and author of two collections She (2020) and Shhhhhhhh (2023), both published by the award-winning Verve Poetry Press.

 As a poet, spoken word artist, and educator, I am hugely passionate about the power of language.
 I make sure I shout about it all the time because poetry has truly transformed my life and I have witnessed how its transformed others, too.
 I love seeing people using their own voices for the first time and exploring the power of poetry through writing creatively.
 Poetry opened a whole new world to me.